Syncleus/aparapi/README.md

 Aparapi will run as-is on the CPU, however in order to access the GPU it requires OpenCL to be installed on the local system.
 If OpenCL isnt found then the library will just fallback to CPU mode.

+**Aparapi runs on all operating systems and platforms, however GPU acceleration support is currently provided for the following platforms: Mac OSX 64bit, Linux 64bit, and Linux 32bit.
+Windows support coming in the next few days.**

-**Note: It is no longer required to manually install the [Aparapi JNI native interface](https://github.com/Syncleus/aparapi-native), this is now done automatically through maven as a dependency on Aparapi.**
+Note: It is no longer required to manually install the [Aparapi JNI native interface](https://github.com/Syncleus/aparapi-native), this is now done automatically through maven as a dependency on Aparapi.

 ## Java Dependency